-Sometimes you don't want to know which cells in a block are duplicates of each other, but you do want to count and determine how many cells in a given block are distinct.
+Sometimes you don't want to know which cells in a block are duplicates of each other, nor do you want to export the unique cells in a block.
+You may simply want to know how many cells in a given block are distinct or unique.

-As an example, if you opened the Academy Awards grid and chose the block as shown below, we might want to know how many of the selected names are distinct or unique.
+As an example, if you opened the Academy Awards grid and chose the block as shown below, we might want to know how many of the selected names are unique.